Home > Hub article > All Kinds Of Everything Parent Notes

 - You may have to persevere – some parents are just told NO

-- Even with an LCW status young people still in school cannot claim UC – they have to wait until they finish at school
+- Even with an LCW status young people still in school cannot claim UC – they have to wait until they finish at their current educational setting

 Child Trust Funds:

-- Mixed picture here – some institutions will release funds with enough evidence that your yp cannot manage them themselves
+- Mixed picture here – some institutions will release funds with enough evidence that your young person cannot manage them themselves

-- If there’s over £6000 in the fund you need to deplete it asap
+- If there’s over £6000 in the fund it will affect a young person’s entitlement to benefits

 - But do it carefully – expenditure must be justified